-As a reminder, students will have holds on their accounts for not satisfying their competencies; Reading Comprehension, Basic Math and Computer Literacy.
+As a reminder, students will have holds on their accounts for not satisfying their competencies; reading comprehension, basic math and computer literacy.
 A full review of holds prior to registration is advisable for students.
-See competency handout for details.

 a. directed studies

-c. evening and summer courses (students must pay for courses offered through Continuing Education at the time of registration, unlike day courses; spring/winter Continuing Education registration begins on October 29).
+c. evening and summer courses (students must pay for courses offered through continuing education at the time of registration, unlike day courses; winter/spring continuing education registration begins on November 4).

-8. Academic Standing policy: Students should be reminded of the Academic Standing policy.
-A student is in good standing if s/he maintains a 2.000 or higher cumulative and semester grade point average and has successfully completed at least 66 percent of the credits s/he has attempted in both the term and cumulatively.
+5. Academic Standing policy: Students should be reminded of the academic standing policy.
+A student is in good standing if s/he maintains a 2.000 or higher cumulative and semester grade point average and has successfully completed at least 66% of the credits s/he has attempted in both the term and cumulatively.
 Please remind students that “W” grades or withdrawals have a negative impact so course selection is very important.

 6. New Repeat Policy: For the spring 2014 registration period, matriculated undergraduate students will only be able to attempt a single course three times for a better grade, including all attempts and all grades, even ones in which the student has grade of “W,” “I” or “F.” Students may repeat a course one time without any approval required, but a second repeat (the third attempt) will require the approval of the academic advising office or the registrar’s office prior to registering for the course.